Zhengyu-Huang/Cost-accuracy-trade-off/scripts/darcy/README.md

 # Darcy Flow Benchmark

 This directory contains the research drivers for the main-paper comparison between bilinear finite elements with geometric multigrid and the modified Fourier neural operator (MNO) for two-dimensional Darcy flow.
 The benchmark reports relative
 $L^2$ error, estimated floating-point work, and CPU/GPU wall-clock runtime in the post-training, many-query regime.

 The problem is

 $$
--\nabla\!\cdot\!\left(a\nabla u\right)=1\quad\text{in }[0,1]^2,
+-\nabla \cdot \left(a\nabla u\right)=1\quad\text{in }[0,1]^2,
 \qquad u=0\quad\text{on the boundary},
 $$

 where the binary permeability field $a\in\{1,10\}$ is obtained by thresholding a Gaussian random field.
-The reference data use a
-$512\times512$ quadrilateral mesh.
+The reference data use a $512\times512$ quadrilateral mesh.

 ## Representative solution